isb-cgc/readthedocs/docs/source/sections/QueryOfTheMonthClub_dev.rst

 UDFs take a set of parameters, and return a value.
 They are strongly typed functions, which means that we need to define the types of inputs and outputs.
-For example, we might have FLOAT64 and BOOL as inputs and return a STRING.
+For example, we might have FLOAT64 and BOOL input types and return a STRING.
 See the google docs for the complete list of available types.

 In our first example, we'll define two new functions.
 The first classifies a sample as having larger expression value than a given parameter.
 And second, a function that glues three strings together.
-Then in the SQL, we will call both functions.
+Then, in the SQL query we call both functions.
 These initial queries will be starting points in a more complicated example below.

 These queries are using Standard SQL, to if you're in the web interface, remember to open the options and unclick the 'Use Legacy SQL' button.